Page Chronica (PSN) review

 I really appreciate how unique the game is.
 Spelling words to power up and replenish ammo is pretty cool.
 Having to spell words to be able to attack every 10-15 times and to be able to double jump every thirty seconds is not.
 If you are a platforming wiz and love the old school mean type of platforming, Page Chronica might just be what you want.
 For the rest of us, I'd recommend skipping it.

-Latest reviews: Marvel: Ultimate Alliance 1/2 (Xbox One)
+Latest reviews: Sword Coast Legends (Xbox One)